What happened to Anna Zirkle? - NewsBreak

 Zirkle had lived in Warren and Ashtabula.

 In 2011, the U.S. Marshals Service and other law enforcement agencies searched an area off of Old Plank Rd. in Orwell, in Ashtabula County, for Zirkle’s remains.
-Nothing was found.Man dies after being shot by police in Hamiltion County
+Nothing was found.Local high school musical abruptly halted, deemed ‘vulgar’

 “We are not giving up,” Montoya said.
 “The reason I can’t give up hope, I am a cancer survivor, and I didn’t give up hope then and I don’t plan to give up hope now.
 God gave me a second opportunity to live, and I would like to afford that to Anna Zirkle and her family, a second opportunity to find out if she is alive and if she is alive how do we bring her home and if she is not, what happened and still bring her home.